Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 • A command that exited with a non-zero status

-That section usually tells you exactly what went wrong.
+That section tells you what went wrong.
+Everything above it is just noise (dependency installation, build setup, etc.).

 Dependency install failures